-Understanding this common information, as well as how to use your credit card, is essential if you want to get the most out of all your card has to offer.
-Here’s a breakdown of some basic information you should know about your credit cards.
+Understanding this basic information, as well as how to use your credit card, are essential if you want to get the most out of all your card has to offer and avoid debt and mistakes detrimental to your credit.
+Here’s a mini glossary of some basic terms you may come across when using your credit card.

 Credit card information

 Credit cards are financial tools, and understanding how they work will help you maintain and build upon your experience while using them.